capawesome-team/capacitor-plugins/packages/live-update/README.md

 setChannel(options: SetChannelOptions) => Promise<void>
 ```

-Set the channel of the app.
+Set the channel to use for the update.

 Only available on Android and iOS.